Michael-RDev/Michael-RDev/README.md

 - 👾I am 15 years old

 I'm a software developer loving for <b>#opensource</b>, <b>#code</b>.
-In recent yearsworking in some open source projects.
+In recent years working in some open source projects.
 As a junior software engineer, the more I learn, the more I realise how much I still need to learn.</p>

 &nbsp;
 ## 😄What am I doing now?